 Workgroup to focus on Assisted Living Facilities in San Francisco

 Following Supervisor Yee’s hearing this past May (see HERE), LTCCC members as well as nonprofit partners, City agencies and community representatives have convened a temporary workgroup focused on Assisted Living Facilities, which includes adult residential facilities (ARF) and residential care facilities for the elderly (RCFE).
-The full workgroup meets once a month from August thru December and …Read More
+Updates: The draft report will be presented to the Long Term Care Coordinating …Read More

 October 10, 2017